-So it is perfectly acceptable and right to see God in the rain, the snow, even the cascading leaves of autumn.
+So it is right and true to see God in the rain, the snow, even the cascading leaves of autumn.
 It is a righteous supposition to see His purposeful hand in all the stuff falling from the sky, for He is sovereign over it all.